 - 10 square feet of space per chicken

 - Enriched with environmental interest, such as branches and toys

 Barred Rocks are fairly large chickens, so to ensure they’re healthy and don’t develop bad habits, make sure their coop has 10 square feet of space per chicken especially if you are keeping them in confinement all the time.

-If you want to build your own coop, there’s plans for a predator proof chicken house here.
-Make sure you’re using the best chicken wire here for your particular coop, as well (generally, ¼ inch hardware cloth is best).
+If you want to build your own coop, there are plans for a predator-proof chicken house here.
+Make sure you’re using the best chicken wire for your particular coop as well (generally ¼ inch hardware cloth is best).

 Barred Rock chickens are very hardy in cold weather, but their coop still needs to keep them dry and warm in the winter.
 In the summer, they should have access to a well-ventilated coop that’s clean and free of ammonia (clean it weekly).
 Your coop should have good cross breezes so they don’t overheat.

 Since the barring genes are common in a lot of chicken breeds, you probably aren’t surprised to learn that breeding Barred Rocks to create other, new hybrids is pretty common.
 It’s also popular for genetics when trying to create sex-linked chicks.

 While we won’t dive too deep into genetics (it’s such a tricky topic!), here’s some interesting information about breeding Barred Rocks!

 - A Barred Rock rooster will pass the barring gene to his offspring, however, the Barred Rock hen will only pass the barring gene onto males (which is why you can tell the sex of Sex Linked chicks right after they hatch)

 - A barred rooster paired with a non-barred hen won’t produce sex-linked chicks.
 To create sex-linked chicks, you must pair a rooster who doesn’t carry the barring gene with a purebred barred hen.